 V. Failure to Comply

-A. Failing to Comply.
+A. Failure to Comply.
 Failure to comply with the directions of a university official, including a residence or dining hall staff member acting in an official capacity.
 This includes the failure to complete a sanction assigned in response to a policy violation.

-C. Encouragement/Involvement.
+D. Encouragement/Involvement.
 Active or passive participation in a violation, aiding or encouraging others to violate hall policies, remaining present while policy violations are occurring, or failure to report a violation by others when having direct knowledge of that violation.

 E. False Information.
 Providing false, deceptive or distorted information to a staff member.

 F. Roommate Contracts.
 Failure to establish and abide by reasonable roommate/suitemate agreements.

 G. Building Evacuation.
 Failure to evacuate the building during an activated fire alarm or when directed to do so in an emergency.
 Remaining in the building during an emergency places not only the individual at risk, but will result in administrative action.